 Blitz the nuts in a food processor until coarse, then tip into a bowl and stir through the cinnamon and cloves.

-Lightly grease a 40 x 25cm shallow tin with the melted butter (using a pastry brush if you have one).
+Melt the butter, using a little of it to lightly grease a 40 x 25cm shallow tin with a pastry brush.
 Gently unfold the filo and cover with a damp tea towel to stop it cracking.

 Layer sheets of filo in the tin and brush each layer with melted butter.
 After 4 layers, scatter over half the nut mixture; repeat with 4 layers of filo, then the rest of the nuts.
 Top with the last 4 layers of filo, then generously butter the top.
 Cut into diamonds with a sharp knife – ensure the blade goes right to the bottom.